Image

 Record Expungement

-• Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
-Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.
+• Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
+While homeschooling is an alternative, parents must demonstrate that the child receives 1000 hours of instruction.

 • Curfew Violations: Being in public during hours when a minor is required to be at home.
-These vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer on your side.
+These hours can vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer on your side.

-• Trespassing: Juvenile trespassing is typically driven by different intentions than adult trespassing.
-Consequently, and fortunately for you, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.
+• Trespassing: Juvenile trespassing is commonally driven by different intentions than adult trespassing.
+Fortunately, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most severe cases, detention.

-• Traffic Violations: Juvenile traffic violations are unique in that, as explained above, a juvenile becomes an adult for driving purposes at 15 ½.
-The Juvenile Division can’t take any cases over that age, but if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge may request the juvenile court to supersede.
+• Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
+The Juvenile Division can’t handle cases over that age.
+Yet, if a traffic violation is severe enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge will likely request the juvenile court to supersede.

-• Gun Possession: Unfortunately, cases of juveniles facing charges for unlawful possession of a firearm are not uncommon.
+• Unlawful Gun Possession: Unfortunately, cases of juveniles facing charges for unlawful possession of a firearm are not uncommon.
 Potential penalties for this offense range from fines to more severe consequences like detention or even incarcertation.

 Juvenile Crimes Lawyer Henry County, MO | Combs Waterkotte